UP-RS-ESP/OrthoSAM/README.md

 <a name="configuration_file"></a>
 ### Configuration file:
-[`config.json`](OrthoSAM/config.json) can be used to specify directories path.
+[`config.json`](OrthoSAM/config.json) can be used to specify directory paths.
 This is also the file to specify which checkpoint to use.
 If you wish set any default parameter, it can be added to `config.json`.
 Please note that parameters defined in the script has the priority.

 <a name="discord-notification"></a>
 ### Discord notification: